 Evidence-Based Medical decisions are found at the intersection between clinical expertise, patient values & preferences, and the best research evidence available.

 We use various frameworks and tools in Evidence Based Medicine.
 One of the most important frameworks for determining where to find the best research evidence available is the EBM Pyramid.
+Below is the 6S Evidence Pyramid.

 The most appropriate and efficient resource for finding the best evidence ALWAYS depends on your question.